trnghia24/Memories-Project/README.md

-# Memories-Project
+# MEMORIES ARCHIVE PROJECT - A home to all of your memories
-MEMORIES ARCHIVE PROJECT - A home to all of your memories Implemented with MERN stack, this is my first full-stack CRUD project made to create,read, update and delete your memory cards.
+Implemented with MERN stack, this is my first full-stack CRUD project made to create,read, update and delete your memory cards.
 This project started while I needed to learn web app technoligies such as React JS, Redux and communication between front- and back-end site.